Most of my time at Igloo was as a child so my most vivid memories are of the presents,

 Dear Santa,

-I have been a good girl so I want a big dolly with a pink taffeta dress and golden curls, a set of dishes and a musical rocking chair.
+I have been a good girl so I want a big dolly with a pink taffeta dress and golden curls, a set of

 My brother Jerry wants a bicycle and army training center.